 What better place to view the changing trees than a sugar bush with over 20,000 tapped trees?
 Make a day trip to Wheelers Maple, a maple producer and educator open 364 days a year.
 Walk through the grounds, visit the informative exhibits, and chow down on pancakes topped with their own maple syrup!

-The first of two in Ontario’s Highlands, the Eagle’s Nest Lookout in Bancroft stands tall over the town and the surrounding Hastings County.
+The Hawkwatch lookout at Bancroft Eagles Nest Park stands tall over the town and the surrounding Hastings County.
 Don’t be intimidated by the steep hill you’ll need to drive up before parking your car.
-This hike is a short and simple one to an observatory deck overlooking the winding river and hills below.
+This hike is a short and simple one to the observatory deck overlooking the winding river and hills below.
 You might even catch a glimpse of the hawks that frequent the park gliding through the air around you.

 Eagle’s Nest Lookout (Calabogie)

-Last but certainly not least is the more eastern Eagle’s Nest Lookout in Calabogie.
-This picturesque lookout lends well to photography, with a rock face jutting out beyond the valley below.
-You can access the point via the trail that starts along Highway 508, just west of Calabogie Peaks Resort.
+Eagle’s Nest Lookout in Calabogie offers stunning views and lends well to photography, with a rock face jutting out beyond the valley below.
+You can access the point via the trail that starts along Highway 508, just west of Calabogie Peaks Resort – keep an eye out for the trail markers that will guide you to the lookout, about 1.5 kilometres from the trailhead.